Kambaa/php-skeleton-project/README.md

 # php-skeleton-project
 An empty project that can bu built as an one fat phar with phing.
+Added composer and phing config files, apache configuration for viewing the web side.